aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-13.png">
 </p>

-To double check that your chosen entity has really been added as a stakeholder in B, click on B's Token Manager (named Tokens in left panel).
+Finally, to double check that your chosen entity has really been added as a stakeholder in B, click on B's Token Manager (named Tokens in left panel).

 <p align="center">
    <img width="800" src="/docs/assets/agent-guide/agent-14.png">